choojs/choo/README.md

 })
 ```

-In most cases using namespaces is beneficial, as having clear boundries makes
+In most cases using namespaces is beneficial, as having clear boundaries makes
 it easier to follow logic.
 But sometimes you need to call `actions` that
 operate over multiple domains (such as a "logout" `action`), or have a
 `subscription` that might trigger multiple `reducers` (such as a `websocket`